madprops/airc/README.md

 Then start the bot like `node bot.js skeletor`.

-Of course you can use any name.
+Of course you can name the files anything.

 Each `json` file inside `configs` is a bot.